 Oregon Public Utility Commission

 The Oregon Public Utility Commission oversees Energy Trust’s investment of utility customer funds in energy-efficiency and renewable power programs.
 Its three members are appointed by the governor.

 Stewardship of Customer Funds

-The grant agreement signed between Energy Trust and the OPUC is the foundation to ensuring our wise investments of utility customer funds.
+The grant agreement signed between Energy Trust and the OPUC is the foundation for our wise investments of utility customer funds.

 Our continuous accountability to the OPUC is demonstrated through: